wp-plugins/mixtape-machine/assets/readme.txt

 = 0.9 =
 * First release - the scrolling info screen is a bit buggy.
 Cross-browser support may not be perfect.
 There is currently only one 'skin' available.

+= 0.9.1 =
+* I've added a harmless litlle string of random digits so that I can more easily track which sites are using the plugin.
+This will help me keep tabs on it and make improvements.

 == Upgrade Notice ==

 = 0.9 =